Last updated: 28 May, 2021

 For the protection of the cats and the efficiency of a cat management program, it must be possible to identify quickly and at a distance which cats are desexed.
 This avoids unnecessary trapping and anaesthesia and allows caregivers and program staff to focus on capturing cats who are not yet desexed.
 No better or safer alternative has been developed.
 It is not done for cosmetic reasons, as ear-cropping is with dogs.

 Ear tipping protects the cats when combined with community education so that the community knows that an ear-tipped cat is not lost and does not need to be rescued if it appears healthy.
-However, if it appears sick or injured, the cat should be taken to the nearest veterinarian or shelter because it has a microchip which will allow the responsible organisation to be contacted to provide care, OR if it cannot be caught, notify the nearest shelter or municipal pound with exact location and a description of the cat.
+However, if it appears sick or injured, the cat should be taken to the nearest veterinarian or shelter because it has a microchip which will allow the responsible organisation to be contacted to provide care, OR if it cannot be caught, notify the nearest shelter or municipal pound with the exact location and a description of the cat.

 Ear-tipping of stray cats is recommended by: